Heaveness/GTFriendlyO/README.md

 * Sledgehammers and Bats are meant for players who prefer loud encounters.
 * Knives and Spears are meant for players who prefer quiet engagements.
 * There is another mod called Parry, which is not included in this mod setup.
 But it will be for the mod-pack.
-> Note: Parry can be used on melee or projectile damage, latter can send the projectil back to sender.
-Rewards a tiny amount of HP and ammo.
+> Note: Parry can be used on melee or projectile damage, latter can send the projectile back to sender.

 | TYPE       	| ROLE      | TRAITS  			| STRENGTHS 	 								| WEAKNESSES								    	|
 |---------------|-----------|-------------------|:---------------------------------------------:|:-------------------------------------------------:|